Narrow row two-dimensional (2D) orchards

 - increase productivity and profitability of Australian horticulture through integration of genetics, automation and crop intensification

-Narrow orchard systems for future climates is funded through Hort Innovation Frontiers, with co-investment from Agriculture Victoria, NSW Department of Primary Industries & Regional Development, South Australian Research and Development Institute, Department of Primary Industries and Regional Development WA, University of Queensland and Plant and Food Research New Zealand and contributions from the Australian Government.
+Narrow orchard systems for future climates is funded through Hort Innovation Frontiers, with co-investment from Agriculture Victoria, NSW Department of Primary Industries & Regional Development, South Australian Research and Development Institute, Department of Primary Industries and Regional Development WA, University of Queensland and Plant and the New Zealand Institute for Bioeconomy Science Limited and contributions from the Australian Government.

 These publications may be of assistance to you but the State of Victoria and its officers do not guarantee that these publications are without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information in these publications.